MetaCoq/metacoq/DOC.md

 have only partially qualified names and rely on Coq to resolve them.
 The commands of the TemplateMonad also allow partially qualified names.

+## Hint databases

+The development uses three main hint databases:

+- The "len" databases which gathers all relevant length lemmas (mainly list length lemmas relevant to the operations).
+This database is large (> 100 lemmas) for a given theory (PCUIC or Template-Coq) and it is advisable to not mix together both databases, as autorewrite would become very slow.
+  BEWARE: If working in the PCUIC theory, do not require anything besides the BasicAst and utils modules from the Template-Coq module.
+- The "pcuic" rewrite and auto database gathers lemmas helping solving side-conditions of typing judgements.

 ## Options